Study Abroad Program Overview

 --UCEAP ICU Participant 2015-16

-12 quarter/8 semester UC units required; the variable unit option is not available.
-Letter grade required.
+12 quarter/8 semester UC units required; letter grade required

 Internships, Research, and Independent Study